Hint: It’s more than 100% complete with your curricula requirements!

 In this definition, everyone who is a QT is an SME in some specified area.
 All nominees need to be content qualified on the subject matter they will be teaching.
 This means being able to produce proper documentation confirming nominee’s eligibility.
 This is not always the case.
 I have seen this assumption backfire horribly and cause major ripple effects on project milestones.
 Find out now before an inspection, please.

 II.
 QT Workshop/ TTT Equivalent

 Sometimes known as Train-the-Trainer.
-The course needs to include learning theory, working with peers and agreeing to use the proper documentation.
-Learning how to facilitate a live classroom event can come later.
+The course needs to include learning theory, training and coaching adult learning peers and agreeing to use the proper documentation.
+Another key component of the OJT TTT workshop is exploring the challenges of “Life as a Qualifed Trainer”.
+Learning how to facilitate a live classroom event that can come later.
 In fact, many QT’s are stepping up and want to expand their trainer’s toolkit for “Basic Facilitation Skills / Running a Live Classroom Event”.

 III.
 QT Workshop Evaluation:

 Simply attending this course isn’t enough.
 But whether a written test is the best measure to use is open for debate.
 Let’s start with the question: Why do we need an evaluation in the first place?
 If you’re tempted to say because FDA wants it, I suggest re-reading CFR x211.25 again.
 If you are anticipating the training effectiveness question, then you are in sync with industry practice.
 But it is less about “the test” and more about how you determine the effectiveness of the training event.
 Benchmarking from other certification courses, a written test usually follows the course.
 So, having a written evaluation is not unreasonable.
 The debate is about what format you use.